 - Foreign Nationals who come from a bordering country are entitled up to 4 days’ leave.

-The other paid leave shall be paid, and the salary shall be calculated in accordance with the provisions of article 155 of this law which states that in case of paid work with a monthly salary, dividing by twenty-five (25) the amount of the salary received at the time of its granting.
+Such leaves shall be paid, and the salary shall be calculated in the same manner as vacation pay is calculated, which states that in case of paid work with a monthly salary, dividing by twenty-five (25) the amount of the salary received at the time of its granting.

-In the leaves referred to under other paid leave, a business day must necessarily be computed, when they coincide with Sunday, holidays or non-working days.
-Employment Contract Law, No. 390/1976 (as amended), art.
-158.
+In case of paid leave granted for the birth of a child, death of a sibling, and for the death of a child, spouse or parent, a business day must necessarily be computed, when they coincide with Sunday, holidays or non-working days.
+Employment Contract Law, No. 390/1976 (as amended), arts.
+158